MohamedSabith97/Functional-Doc_HRM/Reissue_Renewal.md

 -	**10-IQAMA RENEWAL** : -

     The employee Iqama will be import to update in HRM portal after the renewal process is completed in Iqama renewal stage

+    **Using for upload to Import the Iqama extended validity data into HRM portal for Employee.**

+    **System can create Muqeem status in Iqama Renewal, If doesn’t complete the Muqeem creation by system  in Iqama Renewal stage process , then and verify by the user, the user can perform to create the Muqeem status manually.**

     *In The action field is following to,*